1: Use Large Beautiful Photography To Emphasize Your Connection to the Community

 Your website should have a contact page.
 It sounds obvious, but think about it for a moment: how many websites have you visited where you just wanted to talk to someone, and all you could find was a toll-free number?
 Wouldn’t it have been nice to have a local number where you can call and talk to a bank representative.

 In addition, the contact page should have a map with directions to the bank.
 This is especially important if your bank has multiple branch and ATM locations.

 Community Bank Website Must Haves

-Now you know the vital features that your community bank website should feature for the benefit of your customers and your brand.
+Now you know the vital features that your community bank website should include for the benefit of your customers and your brand.
 Next learn about five must-have features every community bank and small business website must have.